goliajp/gormx/README.md

 ```

 ### Table Operations
-Using the gormx utility, you can perform various table operations such as creating, checking, and dropping tables.
+Using the GormX utility, you can perform various table operations such as creating, checking, and dropping tables.

 #### Dropping Tables
 ```go